 news items

-Around April 15, 2005, new complaints came in on green precipitation, allegedly consisting of SO2 globules.
+Around April 15, 2005, new complaints came in ongreen precipitation, allegedly consisting of SO2 globules.
 One of the craziest aspects of the entire affair is that Julianadorp, which originally was built by Shell for staff personnel well out of the range of their own smoke, has had many more pollution problems since a high smoke stack was built.
 This, not unexpectedly, results in the rubbish just coming down a bit farther away - but not far enough.

-In December 2006, the BOO plant broke down once again, causing millions of damage.
+After Isla first denied causing the problem, it was definitely proven they did.
+They then blamed Mitsubishi for a design failure of the smoke-stack and claimed the problems had been solved.In December 2006, the BOO plant broke down once again, causingOne week later there was a fire in the refinery's cat cracker, which was shut downmillionsof damage.
 It was so bad, Mitsubishi sent out engineers to check here what was wrong.
 We knew it, and so must they, all the time: The plant has been designed for another grade of fuel than that in use.

 By the way, the waiter at the Curaçao Miramar Japanese Restaurant told me he was very surpised (and disappointed is a fair guess) that those big bosses of Mitsubishi never gave tips - I explained that, in Japan, nobody gives tips.
-He said that, after their first visit, he'd just added the tips to the bill.
+He said that, after their first visit, he'd just added the tips to the bill.because of a leak.
+Only next day Isla conceded there had been a fire.
+Flaring (burning off of sulfur) started once again, resulting in the by now only too well-known effects of heavy black smoke and enormous noise.

 In 2004 the refinery had to be shut down completely for six weeks after another fire, resulting in an 18M loss.
 Isla representatives pooh-poohed the fire and accompanying problems.